Brandon, County Durham: William Russell

 In 1796 William Russell, a coal owner, retired from mining the Durham Coalfield and spent part of his fortune on buying and restructuring Brancepeth Castle.
 He set about repurchasing as much as possible of the old lordship broken up in the sales of the 1630s.

 In 1806 he purchased the Brandon estate from the then Earl of Shaftesbury for £105,000.
 Russell's granddaughter married into the Irish peerage, and the name Hamilton-Russell and title Viscount Boyne became connected with the district.

 Population

 In 1801 the Brandon and Byshottles population was 522; in 1811, 435; in 1851, 525; by 1881 it had risen to 10,850; and in 1891, it was 14,240.
-There had been a decline in population during the 1830s owing to the removal of workmen who had been engaged on the rebuilding and enlargement of Brancepeth Castle, with the population falling to 427.
+There had been a decline in population during the 1830s owing to the removal of workmen who had been engaged in the rebuilding and enlargement of Brancepeth Castle, with the population falling to 427.
 The stone for this building work had been quarried in Brandon village, and Sawmills Lane is thought to have been constructed as a more direct route for the carting of stone to Brancepeth.